Generally Licensed Products Distribution Licensee Toolkit

 Generally licensed products distribution licensees are required to pay an annual license fee to the NRC.
-These fees are explained in our Materials Fee Billing Handbook.
 Refer to the schedule of materials fees for the fees required for each category of license and each type of fee.

 The Application for Material License Form 313 is to be used by all generally licensed products distribution licensees.